Bayesian Network Structure Discovery Using Large Language Models: Experiments

-To assess the generalization capability of our method, we evaluate it on 3 recently introduced Bayesian networks: blockchain, covid, and disputed3.
-These datasets differ from the widely used benchmarks and are less likely to be reflected in the training distribution of existing LLMs.
-Although they may not strictly be zero-shot, they serve as a strong proxy for out-of-distribution generalization.
-As no LLM-based baselines have reported results on these datasets, we compare our method against two standard statistical algorithms: PC-Stable and Hill Climbing (HC), using $100$ data samples.
-The results are reported in Table~\ref{tab:selected_comparison}.
-ReActBN achieves the $SHD=11$ and $NHD=74$ on blockchain, and $SHD=12.2$, $NHD=15$ on disputed3, lower than those of both PC-Stable and HC.
-On the blockchain dataset, our method achieves performance comparable to that of traditional algorithms.
+We evaluate on three recently introduced Bayesian networks~\citep{bnrep}, including blockchain, covid, and disputed3 to assess the generalization capability of our method.
+These datasets differ substantially from the widely used classical benchmarks and are far less likely to appear in model pre-training corpora.
+They therefore provide a meaningful proxy for out-of-distribution (OOD) evaluation.
+As no prior work reports results on these networks, we reproduce all baselines and summarize the results in Table~\ref{tab:main_table}.
+For fair comparison, the data-driven and hybrid baselines use 100 observational samples.

-Despite operating in a data-free setting, our method achieves competitive performance.
-For example, on the disputed3 dataset, PromptBN achieves an NHD of 0.018, substantially better than both PC-Stable (0.069) and HC (0.051).
-When given data, PromptBN+HC further improves performance, and our method, ReActBN, achieves the best results on two of the three datasets: blockchain and disputed3.
-On covid, our method performs competitively, though HC achieves a slightly lower SHD.
-Notably, ReActBN achieves an SHD of 12.2, reducing the error by more than half compared to HC (30.8) and PC-Stable (35).